What is a proclamation?

 Isn’t it nice to get invited to something?
 A party, a wedding, a sporting event?
 An invitation is a thoughtful gesture and whoever makes the invitation awaits your response.

-A proclamation however, is an announcement.
+A proclamation, on the other hand, is an announcement.
 It’s a declaration.
-Our response is not solicited nor is it needed.
+Our response is neither solicited nor is it needed.
 It just “is what it is!”

-- Luke 2:10-11 (NKJV) Then the angel said to them, “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
-For there is born to you this day in the city of David a Savior, who is Christ the Lord.
+Luke 2:10-11 (NKJV) Then the angel said to them, “Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
+For there is born to you this day in the city of David a Savior, who is Christ the Lord.”

-One of the greatest proclamations in American history was when President Abraham Lincoln declared that as of January 1, 1863, all persons held as slaves were to be set free.
+Another profound proclamation in American history was when President Abraham Lincoln declared that as of January 1, 1863, all persons held as slaves were to be set free.
 It was called the Emancipation Proclamation.

 Jesus while stretched out on a bloody cross suffering for all of us, uttered His own Emancipation Proclamation when He cried out, “It is Finished.”
 With those three words, His proclamation was that all the sins of all mankind for all time were paid for!

 1 John 2:2 (NASB) and He Himself is the propitiation (the payment) for our sins; and not for ours only, but also for those of the whole world.